 The School of Health Sciences and Practice

 • Master of Public Health degrees are offered in health policy and management, epidemiology, behavioral sciences and health promotion, and environmental health science.
-A Master of Science degree (M.S.) is offered in a medically-oriented speech-language pathology program.
+A Master of Science degree (M.S.) is offered in a medically-oriented speech-language pathology program and Biostatistics Program.

 • The school offers a Doctorate in Physical Therapy (D.P.T.), and a Doctor of Public Health degree (Dr.P.H.) is offered in health policy and management.